 DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

-If you have been arrested for a domestic violence offense, the sooner you get good legal representation, the better.
+If you have been arrested for a domestic violence offense, the sooner you get good legal representation from an experienced domestic violence defense lawyer, the better.
 This is definitely not a time to wait and see what happens.
-The law tends to lean in strong support of the victim, in many cases, so you need to stay ahead of the game and get an attorney who is experienced and knowledgeable in these types of cases.
-You need Igor Litvak on your side.
+The law tends to lean in strong support of the victim, in many cases, so you need to stay ahead of the game and get a family domestic violence lawyer who is experienced and knowledgeable in these types of cases.
+You need Igor Litvak on your side — the domestic violence attorney Brooklyn residents know and trust for dedicated representation.

 EXPERIENCED DOMESTIC VIOLENCE DEFENSE ATTORNEY IN BROOKLYN

 Mr. Litvak has both the experience and the skill needed when it comes to defending clients’ charges with domestic violence offenses.
 He is fair, compassionate, and understands the complexity of the domestic violence court system.
-As one of the leading domestic violence defense lawyers in Brooklyn, some of his notable domestic violence cases include:
+As one of the leading lawyers for domestic violence cases in Brooklyn, some of his notable domestic violence cases include:

 The People of the State of New York v Gupta – Brooklyn, NY – Lead Counsel